aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/culture/load-the-workbook-with-specific-system-culture-info/_index.md

             const options = new LoadOptions(LoadFormat.Html);
             options.region = CountryCode.UnitedKingdom;

-            // Instantiate Workbook from the in-memory HTML content const workbook = new Workbook(new Uint8Array(array), options);
+            // Instantiate Workbook from the in‑memory HTML content const workbook = new Workbook(new Uint8Array(array), options);

             // Access first worksheet and cell A1